-M/s Daniel Outlets Limited (hereinafter referred to as "the Applicant") lodged a Request for Review dated 21st January 2021 and filed on 25th January 2021 together with a Supporting Affidavit sworn on 21st January 2021 and filed on 25th January 2021 through the firm of Andrew Ombwayo & Co.
+M/s Daniels Outlets Limited (hereinafter referred to as "the Applicant") lodged a Request for Review dated 21st January 2021 and filed on 25th January 2021 together with a Supporting Affidavit sworn on 21st January 2021 and filed on 25th January 2021 through the firm of Andrew Ombwayo & Co.
 Advocates, seeking the following orders: -

-- 1. An order setting aside and cancelling the notification dated 8th January 2021 (but communicated on the 11th January 2021) and the decision therein that disqualified the Applicant's tender/bid at the preliminary evaluation stage and terminated and or purported to terminate or cancel the tender; - 2.
-An order re-instating the tender validity and the Applicant's tender and directing the Respondents to evaluate the Applicant's tender/bid according to the criteria set out in the Tender Document, the Public Procurement & Asset Disposal Act, 2015, the Regulations thereunder and the Constitution.

-3. An order directing the Respondent to pay the costs of this Review to the Applicant.
+- 1. An order setting aside and cancelling the notification dated 22nd December 2020 (but communicated on the 11th January 2021) and the decision therein that disqualified the Applicant's tender/bid at the preliminary evaluation stage and terminated and or purported to terminate or cancel the tender; - 2.
+An order re-instating the tender validity and the Applicant's tender and directing the Respondents to evaluate the Applicant's tender/bid according to the criteria set out in the Tender Document, the Public Procurement & Asset Disposal Act, 2015, the Regulations thereunder and the Constitution. - 3.
+An order directing the Respondent to pay the costs of this Review to the Applicant.

-In response, the Respondents addressed a letter dated 4th February 2021 to the Acting Secretary of the Board and filed the same on 5th February 2021 while M/s Panorama Engineering & Trading Ltd sent a letter dated 5th February 2021 to the Board's official email address but did not lodge a physical copy of the said letter at the Board's offices.
+In response, the Respondents addressed a letter dated 4th February 2021 to the Acting Secretary of the Board and filed the same on 5th February 2021 while M/s Panorama Engineering & Trading Ltd addressed a letter dated 5th February 2021 to the Acting Secretary of the Board.